Nexrage/Artis_Bluetooth/README.md

 # Artis Bluetooth Demo
 An IOS example project; designed to showcase interactions between react native and the in-store cash drawers.
+To demo, this application will need to be compiled on an ACTUAL device because of the bluetooth support.

 ## Project Installation